MahsaHesam/Project1/Crime_Analysis_update.md

 Meanwhile, the *'other offences'* division only includes crimes that could not be categorised into the other divisions, making this category somewhat negligible in the analysis of what crime divisions have the highest incidents recorded.

-With all the factors and considerations mentioned above, it would be notable that the Major division of offences are further sub-divided into various minor offences.
-Considering that most of common crimes that frequently occur fall under the "Property and deception offences" umbrella, It is not surprising that the percentage of the crimes under this division sums up to be bigger that all the other divisions combined.
+With all the factors and considerations mentioned above, it would be notable that the major division of offences are further sub-divided into various minor offences.
+Considering that most of common crimes that frequently occur fall under the *'property and deception offences'* umbrella, it is not surprising that the percentage of the crimes under this division sums up to be bigger than all the other divisions combined.

 Overall, this breakdown provides insight into the types of offences that contribute to the overall crime rate and highlights the varying specificity and difficulty of detection for different types of crimes.